MMTDigital/config/README.md

   lerna bootstrap
 ```

+## Submitting a Pull Request

+Good pull requests, such as patches, improvements, and new features, are a fantastic help.
+They should remain focused in scope and avoid containing unrelated commits.

+In order to help generate useful documentation we're adhereing to https://www.conventionalcommits.org/en/v1.0.0-beta.2/

 ## Cutting a Release

-1. Tag all merged pull requests that go into the release with the relevant milestone.
-Each merged PR should also be labeled with one of the [labels](https://github.com/MMTDigital/config/labels) named `tag: ...` to indicate what kind of change it is.
+1. Each PR should also be labeled with one of the [labels](https://github.com/MMTDigital/config/labels) named `tag: ...` to indicate what kind of change it is.

 2. Create a change log entry for the release: